hcloud-classic/hcc-harp/README.md

 - How it listing available public IP addresses.
   1. Make a array from start IP address to end IP address that configured as Adaptive IP range in `harp.conf`.
   2. Check from start IP address to end IP.
-First, check if the IP address is configured to external network interface.
+First, check if the IP address is configure to external network interface.
   3. Second, send ARP request.
-If it received ARP reply, then the IP address is duplicated with someone.
+If it received ARP reply, then the IP address is duplicate with someone.
   4. Show the available IP addresses except in 2 and 3 .

 <br>

-#### Additinal infos
+#### Additional infos

 - See configuration comments in `.go` files located in `./lib/config/`.